GlobalHue: US Census 2010

 For the 2010 US Census, GlobalHue was awarded the information campaign for Americans of Hispanic, Portuguese, African, African-Caribbean and African American ethnicity.
 Census’ goal of 90 percent compliance was challenged by skepticism and distrust within these populations.
 With a message of strong community empowerment, use of non-traditional formats (such as lunch trucks, local restaurant menus, Webisodes mimicking popular telenovela), and a focus on clarifying the government commitment to confidentiality, GlobalHue's strategy for the campaign “It’s In Your Hands” helped this Census become one of the most successful ever conducted.

-The Hispanic campaign included an actual mural painted in Spanish Harlem, used as the basis of print and TV ads, referring to the historic means of communication in Hispanic societies.
+The Hispanic campaign included a mural painted in Spanish Harlem, used as the basis of print and TV ads, referring to the historic means of communication in Hispanic societies.
 One TV spot for the Hispanic market, “Communidad,” tested well, and was used in the general audience market.
 Midway through the campaign, 95 percent of Hispanics stated that their families intended to be counted.